Jim Byrne (Gaelic footballer)

-James Byrne (born 15 April 1890) was an Irish Gaelic football administrator, referee and player who enjoyed a lengthy career as a left corner-back with the Wexford senior team.
+James Byrne (born 15 April 1890) was an Irish Gaelic football administrator, referee and player who had a lengthy career as a left corner-back with the Wexford senior team.
 He joined the team in 1913 and was a regular member of the starting fifteen until 1925.

 Kennelly is regarded as one of Wexford's greatest-ever players.
-He won four consecutive All-Ireland winners' medals and seven Leinster winners' medals.
-An All-Ireland runner-up on two occasions, Byrne captained the team to the All-Ireland title in 1918.
+He won four consecutive All-Ireland SFC winners' medals and seven Leinster SFC winners' medals.
+An All-Ireland SFC runner-up on two occasions, Byrne captained the team to the 1918 All-Ireland SFC title.

-At club level Byrne enjoyed a lengthy career with Geraldine O'Hanrahan's.
+At club level Byrne had a lengthy career with Geraldine O'Hanrahan's.